 The thinking behind our culture’s latest changes uses these “crooked” tactics to persuade us of their beliefs.
 It fails to be concerned about straight thinking.
 The Postmodernists’ minds do not need straight thinking because they do not value or accept the validity of reason and logic, reality, and truth.
-We can still use straight thinking to dispute their arguments but understand, we should first have determined the real reasons why our listener is holding firm to their position.
+However, we can still use straight thinking to dispute their arguments.
+But understand, we should first have determined the real reasons why our listener is holding firm to their position.
 Sometimes emotional reasons are dominant.
 We need to show these emotional reasons to be of less value than the truth and what it offers us, or we will not succeed in challenging their opinions.
 We need to help them, as well as ourselves, to identify straight versus crooked thinking.

 Most of these irrational tactics are easily detectable, so be your own judge.
 However, often dishonest people will also twist the truth and only partly represent it to achieve their goals.
 This tactic is called sophistry — a way that was taught to the Greeks in order to deceive people as early in our history as 600 BC.
-The practice of sophistry is why we take the oath in court to speak “the whole truth and nothing but the truth” — no bending or inadequate representation of the truth allowed.
+The practice of sophistry is why we take the oath in court to speak “the whole truth and nothing but the truth.”
+No bending or inadequate representation of the truth is allowed.
 Deception is to be ferreted out.
 We must use truth alone to form a just verdict.
 Finding the truth is what we require of our Courts.

 Confusing Our Youngsters

 Let’s talk about teens for a moment.
 Teenage is the time when our youth are searching for answers to who they are.
 The way a person identifies themselves will take them into their 20’s with a head start on life.
-However, if they believe themselves to be someone other than who they really are, plus if one fails to understand the core of who they are, they will spend the next decade or two frustrated, disappointed, unfulfilled, and confused.
+However, if they believe themselves to be someone other than who they really are, or if one fails to understand the core of who they are, they will spend the next decade or two frustrated, disappointed, unfulfilled, and confused.